- Home

 Prince Street Affogato Espresso

-A new Prince Street espresso, as rich and sweet as a North End affogato!
-There's something about this blend that calls to that famous Italian dessert, with strong espresso melting into a perfect scoop of gelato... a combination of natural sweetness and caramel tones from the Brazilian and Costa Rican Arabicas, plus the creaminess and fullness that only a touch of Vietnamese Highland Robusta can provide.
+An original Prince Street espresso, as rich and sweet as a North End affogato!
+There's something about this blend that calls to that famous Italian dessert, with strong espresso melting into a perfect scoop of gelato... a combination of natural sweetness and caramel tones from the Brazilian and Central American Arabicas, plus the creaminess and fullness of a touch of Vietnamese Highland Robusta.

 Though designed as an espresso, our staff will attest that the Affogato Special brews deliciously as a regular coffee, too.
 Flavorful and bold enough to stand up to cream and sugar if you like it like that.
 Even pouring it over ice doesn't slow it down, making this one of our most versatile and top-selling blends.